Efforts¶

 Torque tends to twist the structure:

-The shear stress or shear stress tends to cut the structure in two:
+The shear or shear force tends to cut or slide one part of the structure with respect to the other:

 Exercises¶

-Draw and name the forces that appear in a swing when a child climbs on the seat.
+Draw and name the efforts that appear in a swing when a child climbs onto the seat.

-Analyze the stresses that appear in a table when a weight is placed on top of it.
+Analyze the forces that appear on a table when a weight is placed on it.

-Analyze the stresses that appear in a crane when it lifts a load.
+Analyze the forces that appear in the following crane when it lifts a load.